Where to Start (Part 3)

 Next post • Previous post • Index

 I’ve previously mentioned that finishing one’s novel is pretty damn important.
 So important, it’s my very own (previously stated and completely subjective) Rule #1.
-However, I’m quite aware that Rule #1 presumes a writer already having a potential, novel-length idea in mind—and with both the technical knowledge and the self-confidence to begin crafted the tale exactly as envisioned.
+However, I’m aware that Rule #1 presumes that a writer already has a potential, novel-length idea in mind—and both the technical knowledge and self-confidence to begin crafted the tale exactly as envisioned.

+Before one even considers writing that first line, perhaps ponder your inciting incident.
 A misconception that some newbie writers have is assuming that “writing a novel” begins with tentatively scribbling out that first line on the first page of the first chapter.
 But writing a story typically begins with a vague or promising idea—one that may pester you for hours, days, weeks or even years, buzzing around your brain like an angry mosquito.
-Often (not always but often) this incomplete but essential What if? premise will become either the beginning, or the crux, of your story—a simple idea that puts into motion all circumstances and events that will eventually produce a completed novel.
-This fragmented concept is known as an inciting incident.
+Often (not always but often) this incomplete but essential What if…? premise will become either the beginning, or the crux, of your story—a simple idea that puts into motion all circumstances and events that will eventually produce a completed novel.
+This originating concept—whether a cause or effect, a grandiose event or random occurrence, conflict or dare, even a character’s Eureka! moment—will become inciting incident.

 Or think of it this way: Your inciting incident is the necessary spark that will ignite the remainder of the story.
-If you were to visualize your novel’s plot (story line) as a string of exploding firecrackers, the inciting incident is you, the writer, lighting the fuse.
+If you were to visualize your novel’s plot (story line) as a string of exploding firecrackers, the inciting incident is you, the writer, lighting the fuse with a match.
 You’re telling readers that something different—wonderful or romantic or terrifying or mysterious or silly or mind-blowing—is about to happen.

 For instance: What if a skinny third-grader named Johnny is beaten up by several sumo-sized fifth graders?
 That’s an inciting incident.
 Johnny begins to formulate a cunningly sophisticated, yet bloodless, idea for revenge and eventually sets the plan in motion.
 Either he succeeds or fails miserably.
 Maybe Johnny fails but learns other important lessons about friendship or love or the downside of revenge.
 That’s the plot.